Watermill: Classical antiquity

 A breastshot wheel mill dating to the late 2nd century AD was excavated at Les Martres-de-Veyre, France.

-The 3rd century AD Hierapolis water-powered stone sawmill is the earliest known machine to incorporate a crank and connecting rod mechanism.
+The 3rd century AD Hierapolis water-powered stone sawmill is the earliest known machine to incorporate the mechanism of a crank and connecting rod.
 Further sawmills, also powered by crank and connecting rod mechanisms, are archaeologically attested for the 6th century AD water-powered stone sawmills at Gerasa and Ephesus.
 Literary references to water-powered marble saws in what is now Germany can be found in Ausonius 4th century AD poem Mosella.
 They also seem to be indicated about the same time by the Christian saint Gregory of Nyssa from Anatolia, demonstrating a diversified use of water-power in many parts of the Roman Empire.

 The earliest turbine mill was found in Chemtou and Testour, Roman North Africa, dating to the late 3rd or early 4th century AD.
 A possible water-powered furnace has been identified at Marseille, France.

 Mills were commonly used for grinding grain into flour (attested by Pliny the Elder), but industrial uses as fulling and sawing marble were also applied.

 The Romans used both fixed and floating water wheels and introduced water power to other provinces of the Roman Empire.
 So-called 'Greek Mills' used water wheels with a horizontal wheel (and vertical shaft).
 A "Roman Mill" features a vertical wheel (on a horizontal shaft).
 Greek style mills are the older and simpler of the two designs, but only operate well with high water velocities and with small diameter millstones.
 Roman style mills are more complicated as they require gears to transmit the power from a shaft with a horizontal axis to one with a vertical axis.

 Although to date only a few dozen Roman mills are archaeologically traced, the widespread use of aqueducts in the period suggests that many remain to be discovered.
 Recent excavations in Roman London, for example, have uncovered what appears to be a tide mill together with a possible sequence of mills worked by an aqueduct running along the side of the River Fleet.

 In 537 AD, ship mills were ingeniously used by the East Roman general Belisarius, when the besieging Goths cut off the water supply for those mills.
 These floating mills had a wheel that was attached to a boat moored in a fast flowing river.